davidemily/CS4320Group/README.md

 ### Installing

-The Mizzou Meme Maker does not require any installation of software as the site runs through on a server.
+The Mizzou Meme Maker does not require any installation of software as the site is hosted on our server.

 ## Built With